TOEFL · 2026 Format

 In practical terms:

-• All test-takers begin with the same first-stage difficulty level.
+• All test-takers begin with the same router module.

 Writing and Speaking are not adaptive.
-Every test-taker receives the same Writing and Speaking tasks.
+The blueprint states explicitly that every test-taker of a specific form receives the same Writing and Speaking tasks.

 The 1-6 Scoring Scale